scollier/demo/README.md

 oc get pod -o wide
 ```

-Since we're running an all in one setup, the corresponding vm is actually running on the same node, we can check its qemu process
+Since we are running an all in one setup, the corresponding VM is actually running on the same node, we can check its qemu process

 ```
 ps -ef | grep qemu | grep vm1